AquaQAnalytics/TorQ-TAQ/README.md

 ## Support Functionality ##
 ### Saving to HDB ###

-We have included a function called `manualmovetohdb` – This function can be called with arguments `[date;filetype]` in the orchestrator to manually move loaded data to the hdb. date is a date atom and filetype is a symbol or list of symbols (any of trade, quote, or nbbo).
+We have included a function called `manualmovetohdb` – This function can be called with arguments `[date;filetype]` in the orchestrator process to manually move loaded data to the HDB. date is a date atom and filetype is a symbol or list of symbols (any of trade, quote, or nbbo).
 By default, data is only moved when all files have been successfully loaded and merged.
 However, this can be called to move the data at a different point in time.

 ### Changing Table Schema ###
-As was already indicated, TorQ-TAQ currently supports trade, quote, and national best bid offer (nbbo) files from the NYSE website.
+As was already mentioned, TorQ-TAQ currently supports trade, quote, and national best bid offer (nbbo) files from the NYSE website.
 Although [taq.q](code/common/taq.q) contains functionality for adjusting the schema of these tables.
-Users can modify the columnames and datatypes of these tables to meet their needs or to use another format.
-This is will include changes to the dictionaires defined in `maketaqparams`.
-For instance, it is simple to update if a user loaded trade data from a different source with new column names.
+Users can modify the column names and datatypes of these tables to meet their needs or to use another format.
+This will include changes to the dictionaries defined in `maketaqparams`.
+For instance, taking the trade table schema from the NYSE format, we can update it so that it loads trade data from different soruces that may have different columns/datatypes.

+Taking the originial trade data paramters from `maketaqparams`
 ````
     tradeparams:defaults,(!) . flip (
         (`headers;`ticktime`exch`sym`cond`size`price`stop`corr`sequence`tradeid`cts`trf`parttime);